-Settlement Justification for not taking forward to the next stage Christian Malford Advanced neighbourhood plan allocating approximately 38 dwellings Sutton Benger Experienced a high level of growth to date.
+Settlement Justification for not taking forward to the next stage Christian Malford Advanced neighbourhood plan allocating approximately 38 dwellings Made neighbourhood plan allocating approximately 30 dwellings (March 2018) Sutton Benger Experienced a high level of growth to date.
 Primary school expanding to cater for already permitted development.
-The school is forecast to be full and remain so as the new housing
+The school is forecast to be full and remain so as the new housing is occupied.

-Settlement Justification for not taking forward to the next stage is occupied.
 The school is on a small site and is unlikely to be capable of further expansion.

-- 5.14 Therefore, the Large Villages of Hullavington, Kington St. Michael and Yatton Keynell have been taken forward after Stage 2b. - 5.15 Appendix B highlights SHLAA sites removed after Stage 2 of the site selection process.
+- 5.14 Therefore, the Large Villages of Hullavington, Kington St. Michael and Yatton Keynell have been taken forward after Stage 2b. - 5.15 Appendix B highlights SHLAA sites and new sites promoted to the Council in the Summer 2017 consultation removed after Stage 2 of the site selection process.